-The street food can’t be missed either; you’ll become addicted to Bun Bo Hue (beef noodle soup – Hue style) and I ate more Banh Cuon Thit Heo (Rice paper rolled pork with peanut sauce) than I’m willing to admit.
+The street food can’t be missed either.
+You’ll become addicted to Bun Bo Hue (beef noodle soup – Hue style) and I ate more Banh Cuon Thit Heo (Rice paper rolled pork with peanut sauce) than I’m willing to admit.
 I’m not a foodie, but the cuisines impressed me here.
 Adventurous?
 Ech Xao Xa Ot.
 Fried Frog with Lemongrass.
 Tastes like chicken, kinda.

 Also, I have to add this: Most tourists only spend a night in Hue.
 Almost all itineraries follow that recipe, but you’ll have to trust me again here, they don’t know what they are missing.
-For those that are willing to take some responsibility for their own travel (that’s you), Hue is a gold mine to exploration.
+For those that are willing to take some responsibility for their own travel (that’s you), Hue is a gold mine for exploration.

 You’ll pass coastal villages and scenic mountain ranges into Lang Co:

-A small picturesque fishing town, Lang Co is a weirdly shaped piece of land shielded by a lagoon on one side; and over 10km of white sandy beach on the other.
+A small picturesque fishing town, Lang Co is a weirdly shaped piece of land shielded by a lagoon on one side and over 10km of white sandy beach on the other.
 It’s flanked by stunning mountainous Vietnam, contrasted with modern day engineering feats and traditional fishing methods.
 From my experience, it’s a must stop for seafood so fresh you’ve seen them catch your meal just ten metres away from the comfort of the restaurant, many of which are located physically out in the lagoon and reachable only by their own jetties.

 Lang Co is still quite underdeveloped, popular with local tourists more so than foreigners.
 However, it’s ideal for either lunch or dinner stop-off, a swim to beat the Vietnamese heat or a stay overnight if you’re travelling north to Hue.
-If you’re heading south, remember it’s only another hour onto Da Nang for more abundant accommodation and city life!
+If you’re heading south, remember it’s only another hour onto Da Nang for more abundant accommodation and city life.
 They’re close but they’re like chalk and cheese.

 Continuing, you’ll traverse the spectacular Hai Van Pass!

 The jewel of the region, one of the greatest ocean drives in the world.
 It’s a big claim and in this instance, I don’t need to borrow any more of your trust, as Jeremy Clarkson from Top Gear was quoted as saying those exact words.
 Hai Van Pass or in English “Ocean Cloud Pass” is a stunningly scenic route, etching hairpin turns and long straights high into the mountain range.
 To say the least, it lends itself to being best enjoyed by motorbike and this alone makes it worthwhile.
 Late afternoon, an eerie mist joins you, adding to the aura.
-It’s a fun road to navigate; I’m guilty of taking joy rides across it every chance I get.
+It’s a fun road to navigate, I’m guilty of taking joy rides across it every chance I get.
 Luckily for you, the pass links both Lang Co and Da Nang, you don’t even need to go out of your way.
 There is very little traffic, there’s usually just a handful of motorbikes because the trucks, buses and other heavy vehicles are required at Lang Co to continue down AH1 through the tunnel instead.
 How unfortunate.

 Descending the other side will lead into the modern city of Da Nang:

-Best of all, though, Da Nang avoids the tiresome commotion of Ho Chi Minh City yet still offering a charm unlike Hanoi, in the form of a coastal beach paradise.
+Best of all, though, Da Nang avoids the tiresome commotion of Ho Chi Minh City yet still offers a charm unlike Hanoi in the form of a coastal beach paradise.
 You can relax here and just five minutes inland sits a stylish, clean and organised cityscape.
 The nightlife is bright and active.
 The cuisine is spectacular.
 Palm trees line the far stretched white sands backed by tall, block hotels reminiscent of an early Australian Gold Coast.
 The 72-metre ‘Lady Buddha’ stands dominant to the peninsula, she’s visible as you take a dip in refreshing blue waters.
-Just ten minutes south sit religious cave systems of the limestone Marble Mountains to an otherwise flat landscape.
+Just ten minutes south sit religious cave systems of limestone, the Marble Mountains, to an otherwise flat landscape.
 Da Nang’s eastern backdrop of Ba Na Hills is a perfect day trip too, if not just for the 6km world record cable car.

 Does Da Nang sound like nowhere else in Vietnam?
 Certainly.
 A no-brainer to check out and visit?
-You’d be surprised.
-Da Nang is often overlooked or completely missed by tourists, in part because it’s outshined due to its proximity to the tourist haven of Hoi-An.
+You’d be surprised — Da Nang is often overlooked or completely missed by tourists, in part because it’s outshined due to its proximity to the tourist haven of Hoi-An.

-But you now know better, integrate Da Nang into your itinerary, please.
+But you now know better.
+Integrate Da Nang into your itinerary, please.

 The final stretch passing beach front resorts into Hoi-An!